How is a dental implant placed?

 How much do dental implants cost?

 Dental implants, if taken care of, will last you the rest of your life and are made from some of the most sophisticated materials around.
-Everyone’s situation is totally unique and some patients may require more extensive work than others, but whatever the cost of your dental implant treatment, you can be sure it will be well worth it.
+Everyone’s situation is totally unique, and some patients may require more extensive work than others, but whatever the cost of your dental implant treatment, it can be well worth it.

 How will dental implants affect my life?

-On average, the procedure should take about 3-4 visits to your practice with your second visit being to place the implant in your mouth while you are given a local anaesthetic to numb the area.
+On average, the procedure should take about three or four visits to our practice with your second visit being to place the implant in your mouth while you are given a local anaesthetic to numb the area.
 We will have to wait for about three months for the wound to heal before we fit in the prosthetic teeth over the implant.